-Hey, you may have sensitive or atopic prone skin
+Hey you may have Sensitive skin

 Drinking water is essential for overall health, and specifically for hydrating our skin.
 We recommend drinking adequate amounts of water daily to keep your skin healthy from the inside, out.

-Facts about sensitive or atopic prone skin
+Facts about sensitive skin

 When the skin begins to feel sensitive, it's a sign that your skin barrier has been weakened- either from external factors like climate or pollution, or internal changes like stress or fatigue.
 You can always feel it before you can see it.